 Maybe redemption is not a place you find, but a system of mapmaking.
 Sketch a land.
 Pencil in dragons.
 Imagine it real, resplendent, and broken under a waxing moon.

 Lessons and Carols: A Mediation on Recovery is a genre-bending memoir that explores the aftershocks of alcoholism and mental illness through a fresh look at the powers of poetry, ritual, and community.
 As a new parent, West grapples with his own fragmented recovery and grief for the friends he lost to addiction, asking if anyone can really change, or if we are always bound to repeat the past.

 Echoing the form of a traditional Anglican Christmas service of stories and songs, West’s lyrical prose invites readers into an unorthodox rendition of the liturgy called Lessons and Carols.
 Each December, a faithful circle of irreligious friends assembles to eat and sing and re-imagine an old story about love made flesh.
 In that gathering’s glow, resentments turn to quiet wonder at the ways a better world can appear.

 Both tender and bracing, West’s poetic meditation of the possibilities of change will resonate deeply with anyone who has tired of their own destructive loops.
 In this stirring account of recovery, redemption remains elusive—and also a promise as tangible as a newborn.

 Hardscrabble winter, gray and lonely, requires Christmas.
 Or, rather, in its depths, I require Christmas: words no longer cold, chrome, and barren, but alive, golden, cradled in my arms.

-Lara Lillibridge: So I stumbled on your book from your essay on LitHub, Time and Materials: On the Art of the Experimental Memoir.
+Lara Lillibridge: So I stumbled on your book from your essay on LitHub, .
 And your book is just so beautiful.
 It’s my favorite thing that I’ve read lately, I have to say.